compono/yutalent-devhub/plugin_code/Plugin_Template/README.md

 - All images added into the images folder

+- All JS files added into the js folder

 - Wherever possible use our existing style sheets, however if you do need to add your own styles then store them in the pluginName.css style sheet

 - Every folder will contain an EMPTY index.php file for security